 What to keep, what not (optional)

-- Everything in the ../CaptureOne/Cache folder can safely be discarded as it will be automatically regenerated by Capture One the next time it opens that folder.
+- Everything in the ../CaptureOne/Cache folder you can safely discard as Capture One will generate them the next time it opens that folder

-- Everything in the ../CaptureOne/Settings81 folder contains your adjustments and are saved and backed up in general.
+- Everything in the ../CaptureOne/Settings81 folder contains your adjustments and you like to keep this folder and its contents.

 Some notes on Settings